lewagon/dotfiles/00-Setup/TEACHERS.md

 ## 9:30 AM - 10:30 AM

 ### Staff and basic rules (manager)
 - Gather students in the classroom for the Kick-Off
 - Introduce the team
 - Spell out basic rules for the place

 ### Program philosophy (teacher)
 1. Teacher's background
-1. Computer science not sexy at school, very unpopular
-  - Here, very different approach mixing many skills and not only "hard" technical computer science skills
+1. Computer science = boring.
+Le Wagon = different approach mixing hard and soft skills:
   - Product-oriented vision
   - Engineering
   - Design
   - UX
-1. Technical accelerator focused on web development
+1. Technical accelerator focused on web development:
   - Tackle in 9 weeks what students learn in 2 years in "regular" CS degree (often in their last year)
   - At the end you'll be able to prototype any Web product

 _Ask students who among them wants to be a developer, who wants to found a startup, who has no idea yet?_

-### Calendar overview (lear teacher)
+### Calendar overview (teacher)

 Project calendar on the screen to go through the program with the class.